JennyZ-hub/Project-1/README.md.txt

 # Libraries used:
 pandas, numpy, matplotlib, sklearn

+# Method used:
+Missing values dropped for Boston_price and Seattle_price.
+Missing values is aroung 10% of the total prices and it's reasonable to drop them instead of replace them with 0 or average prices to keep the accuracy of popular home price range calculation.

 # Files in the repository:
 Boston Airbnb folder: contains Boston Airbnb data downloaded from Kaggle, Seattle Airbnb folder: contains Boston Airbnb data downloaded from Kaggle,